jmberros/jmberros.github.io/pages/thesis-showcase.md

 We described the expected behavior of a single measure $\theta$ that helped designing statistical tests to easily detect these disorders.

-## Simulation genetic data with different degrees of mosaicism
+## Simulation of genetic data with different degrees of mosaicism

 We simulated genetic data for different levels mosaicism, based on the theoretical framework developed for the thesis.